 A break-even analysis helps determine the point at which total revenues equal total costs

 A break-even analysis helps determining the number of product units that need to be sold for a business to be profitable knowing the price and the cost of the product.
-It is crucial to understand the concept of fixed and variable costs to correctly calculate the break-even point.
-If the fixed costs are greater than zero, then its important to have a positive contribution margin per unit (i.e. price>variable costs) to reach a break-even point at all.
+It is crucial to understand the concept of fixed and variable costs to correctly calculate the break-even point during your case interview, but also in your daily work as a consultant.
+If the fixed costs are greater than zero, then it is important to have a positive contribution margin per unit (i.e. price>variable costs) to reach a break-even point at all.

 A break-even analysis helps illustrate the relationship between profits, revenues and costs